Well Water Treatment Indianapolis, IN

 Two tall black water filtration tanks labeled "AQUA OTTER" stand side by side; next to them are a small electric pump and a control unit mounted on a white background.

-What it is – hard water contains calcium and magnesium minerals which bond with everything they touch leaving “limescale” in their wake.
+What it is: Hard water contains calcium and magnesium minerals which bond with everything they touch leaving “limescale” in their wake.

 What it is – Iron can come in a couple different forms including dissolved and undissolved.
 Both of which can leave red/orange stains on your sinks, tubs, and toilets and can be extremely hard to remove.
 Iron can also cause bacteria to grow and let off an unpleasant smell.

-What it is – Exactly as it sounds.
+What it is: Exactly as it sounds.
 This is typically most common in well water or surface water that hasn’t gone through a treatment facility.

-Treatment – Dirt and sediment are found in almost all water supplies and will decrease the efficiency and lifespan of your appliances.
+Treatment – Dirt and sediment are found in almost all water supplies and will decrease the productivity and lifespan of your appliances.
 For example, sediment in a water heater can prevent the heat from transferring to the water in the tank once sediment has built up in the bottom.
 Our whole house filter system can help with this problem.

 A new study by the Environmental Working Group reports that local drinking water contains hexavalent chromium, a toxic metal that has been linked to cancer.
 While the U.S. Environmental Protection Agency does not require testing for the metal, the survey found that levels in our local water were pushing the levels proposed as a safety limit by authorities.
 This contaminant has been proven to cause cancer.
 You can search your zip code to see the amount in your municipal water supply here.